d-kleine/Reinforcement-Learning/README.md

 **Fundamentals of reinforcement learning that can be applied to implementations of many classic solution methods and modern approaches to applications such as video games and robotics**

 *Project 1: Navigation*

 Applying deep learning architectures to reinforcement learning tasks:
 * Training an agent navigating through a virtual world based on sensor data
 * Value-based methods: Deep Q-Network (DQN), Double-DQN, Dueling-DQN and Prioritized Replay

 *Project 2: Continuous Control*

 Evolutionary algorithms and policy gradient methods and design of own DRL algorithm:
 * Training a simulated robotic arm to reach target locations
 * Policy-based methods: Generalized Advantage Estimation (GAE) to reduce the variance of policy gradient methods, policy optimization methods such as REINFORCE, Trust Region Policy Optimization (TRPO) and Proximal Policy Optimization (PPO)
 * Actor-Critic procedure: Advantage Actor-Critic (A2C), Asynchronous Advantage Actor-Critic (A3C), Deep Deterministic Policy Gradients (DDPG)

 *Project 3: Collaboration and Competition*

-* Collaboration respectively cooperation on a complex task
+Collaboration respectively cooperation on a complex task:
 * Training of a system of several interacting agents
 * Multi-Agent Deep Deterministic Policy Gradient (MADDPG)